2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/services/index.md

 Because of this, there are some limitations if you want to get a Dnn service.
 For example:

 1. It requires that you use Dnn 9.4+
-1. It also requires 2sxc v13 as that now fully integrations with Dnns Service Provider
+1. It also requires 2sxc v13 as that now fully integrations with the Dnn Service Provider
 1. Not all Dnn Objects exist as services.
 You'll need to browse Dnn code to figure this out.